Ktn-lwl/Blackjack/README.md

 # Blackjack
-Blackjack code that I wrote for a project in my Intro to Computing college class.
+Blackjack code that I wrote for a project in my GIR Intro to Computing college class.